ojilles/jilles.net/_posts/2008-12-20-denmark-compared-to-the-netherlands.md

 culture and the Danish one on those aspects that stood out to me.
 Mind you, I wrote this after being in Aarhus, Denmark for the relatively short period of  2 months.
-Also, I chose to publish this before finishing all the topics I have in mind, I’ll be looking to publish those later.
+Also, I chose to publish this before finishing all the topics I have in mind, I'll be looking to publish those later.

 I hope someone might find this interesting.